 We compare the results in Table A.5 and in Table A.2.
 In the LATTICESL topology, the difference of cost between the results of the exact methods and the results of the heuristics is significantly larger with negatively-correlated weights than with positively-correlated weights.
 This increased difference certainly comes from the larger number of non-dominated paths with negatively-correlated weights.
 In addition, the value α and NP for exact methods are much larger with negatively-correlated weights than with positively-correlated weights.
-In fact, α (ID-MCP) is multiplied by seven and α (pID-MCP) by three, which increases the difference of complexity between these algorithms.
+In fact, $\alpha(\text{ID-MCP})$ is multiplied by seven and $\alpha(\text{pID-MCP})$ by three, which increases the difference of complexity between these algorithms.
 Thus, pID-MCP is significantly faster than IP-MCP in this configuration.
 The difference on α has an effect on the cost of the paths returned by the heuristics too.
-First, the relative difference of cost between kpID-MCP, k=3 and kID-MCP, k=1 rises from about 1% with positively-correlated weights to 3% with negatively-correlated weights rises from about 2% with positively-correlated weights to 5% with negatively-correlated weights, for the requests considered.
+First, the relative difference of cost between kpID-MCP, k=3 and kID-MCP, k=1 rises from about 1% with positively-correlated weights to 3% with negatively-correlated weights, for the requests considered.
+Second, the relative difference of cost between kID-MCP, k=1 and exact algorithms rises from about 2% with positively-correlated weights to 5% with negatively-correlated weights, for the requests considered.

 SR [%] C [%] MC [%] α NP

-kpID-MCP, $k=3$ 100 14 13 3 8
+kpID-MCP, k =3 100 14 13 3 8

 kID-MCP, $k=1$ 100 10 10 1 1